e-invoicing

 1. Data Immutability and Data Integrity

-The biggest benefit of the Blockchain in E-Invoicing is that it is non-muted.
-After an invoice is sent to blockchain ledger, it is included in an irreversible and traceable record.
-This guarantees that invoice data cannot be manipulated or removed by an unauthorized user, which improves the credibility of businesses and auditors.
+The biggest benefit of blockchain in e-invoicing is its immutability.
+After a sender adds an invoice to the blockchain ledger, the system records it in an irreversible and traceable way.
+This prevents unauthorized users from manipulating or removing invoice data, which enhances the credibility of businesses and auditors.

 2. Transparency and Fraud Prevention